shiokoo/CAFE-MPP/README.md

 # CAFE-MPP
-This is the offical implmentation of CAFE-MPP.
+This is the official implmentation of CAFE-MPP.
 ## Setup
 ### Installation
     # conda environment